 A: Yes.
 AGRE is often approached by outside organizations and research groups to collaborate on new and exciting research being done in the field.
 These projects range from passive recruitment of registered families for a study (sending flyers/emails) to active data collection.
 The families participating in the AGRE program are considered a precious resource and every effort is made to ensure that they are not overburdened.
 In order to accomplish this, AGRE developed a protocol for selecting and structuring collaborations that includes project vetting based on scientific merit, family burden, logistical feasibility, etc.

-For further information concerning a possible collaboration, please contact the Asst.
-Director of Operations, Ryan Butler.
+For further information concerning a possible collaboration, please contact the Vice President and Head of Genomic Discovery, Mathew Pletcher.

 Q:Does AGRE offer any services related to the National Database for Autism Research (NDAR)?